pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 How do you install PHPCS on a legacy project?

 ---
-1. Get the by in of the team
+1. Get the buy in of the team
 2. Choose the standards and run PHPCBF over the code base to fix quick wins
 3. Start to introduce new sniffs and re run PHPCBF over the codebase each time
 5. Put the code formatting changes in a separate branch/pr